-- 7. We find that USAC improperly denied Petitioners' funding requests because it erroneously required Petitioners to give more weight to price in the competitive bidding process than to any other factor.
-These Petitioners filed their applications and initiated their competitive bidding process prior to the conclusion of Funding Year 2003.
-As such, USAC should have allowed Petitioners to consider price as a primary factor in determining whether a vendor is most cost-effective, and should not have reviewed whether price was weighted the highest during bid evaluations. - 8.
+- 7. We find that USAC improperly denied Long Beach's funding request because it erroneously required Long Beach to give more weight to price in the competitive bidding process than to any other factor.
+Long Beach filed its application and initiated its competitive bidding process prior to the conclusion of Funding Year 2003.
+As such, USAC should have allowed Long Beach to consider price as a primary factor in determining whether a vendor is the most cost-effective, and should not have reviewed whether price was weighted the highest during bid evaluations. - 8.
 The record shows that Long Beach conducted a competitive bidding process that adhered to relevant state and local procurement laws.
 Long Beach submitted documentation to USAC detailing the competitive bidding process, including bid requests, bid proposals, and cost evaluation criteria.
-It
+It appears that, during its evaluation process, Long Beach considered several criteria, including (1) functionality (i.e., whether the proposal was a viable solution); (2) whether the proposal was the best value to the district; and (3) previous experiences with the vendor.
+Long Beach states that it administered a basic networking exam to all bidders to determine whether they could manage Long Beach's complex network.
+After vendors were pre-qualified based on availability and technical